-Total production in 2011 from the basin, as reported, was 13,908 acre feet.
-Therefore, the Beaumont Basin experienced an apparent overdraft of about 7,808 acre feet, assuming an average safe yield of 6,100 acre feet.
-This was offset by importing 10,730 acre feet of supplemental water, essentially adding to the volume of the basin this year by approximately 3000 acre-feet.
-This is the second time that this has occurred since importation of State Water Project water began in 2003, the first time being in 2010.
-The excess of imported water recharged to extractions of 3000 acre feet in 2011 is triple the amount from 2010.
+Total production in 2012 from the basin, as reported, was 14,302 acre feet.
+Therefore, the Beaumont Basin experienced an apparent overdraft of about 8,202 acre feet, assuming an average safe yield of 6,100 acre feet.
+This was offset by importing 10,974 acre-feet of supplemental water, essentially adding to the volume of the basin this year by approximately 3000 acre-feet.
+This is the third time that this has occurred since importation of State Water Project water began in 2003, the fiirst time being in 2010.
+The excess of imported water recharged to extractions of 3000 acre feet in 2012 is triple the amount from 2010.

-Selecting 1997 as a base year (the year when significant increases in production began in the region), the cumulative overdraft in the Beaumont Basin since that time (assuming a safe yield of 6,100 acre feet) would be 129,523 acre feet, an average of approximately 8,600 acre feet per year over the past 15 years, without importation of State Water Project water.
+Selecting 1997 as a base year (the year when significant increases in production began in the region), the cumulative overdraft in the Beaumont Basin since that time (assuming a safe yield of 6,100 acre feet) would be 137,725 acre feet, an average of approximately 8,600 acre feet per year over the past 15 years, without importation of State Water Project water.
 Figure 9a depicts this graphically.
-Through 2011, the Agency has imported nearly 42,000 acre-feet of water.
-This offsets the cumulative overdraft and reduces it to under 90,000 acre-feet over the same time period.
+Through 2012, the Agency has imported nearly 53,000 acre-feet of supplemental water.
+This off sets the cumulative overdraft and reduces it to less than 85,000 acre-feet over the same time period.
 This is depicted in Figure 9b.
-The difference in these two figures shows the immense impact that State Water Project has had on the region in less than a decade.
+The difference in these two figures shows the immense impact that the State Water Project has had on the region in the last decade.